About Hearing Loss

 Hearing loss is a common condition that affects millions of people worldwide, impacting their quality of life and ability to communicate effectively.
-At Alto Hearing, we believe that understanding hearing loss is the first step towards better hearing health.
 This resource page aims to provide comprehensive information about different types of hearing loss, its impacts, and prevention strategies.

 Types of Hearing Loss